 Thanks to your immune system, gums react to this bacterial invasion with an inflammatory response.
 Around the base of each tooth, there is a collar of gum tissue that forms a small pocket.
 This warm, dark environment provides a perfect habitat for tartar and bacteria to infiltrate.

 Early inflammation results in bleeding gums, known as gingivitis.
 Bacteria left untreated and undisturbed create a chronic infection in the periodontal pocket.
 In many cases, the bone begins to deteriorate around the teeth.
 While gums may be slightly tender at this stage, there's generally minimal discomfort as the bone begins to erode.

 More than 50% of the bone around your teeth can disappear before you notice any signs of looseness or pain.
 The bone around teeth never regenerates, so this loss becomes permanent and harder to control as the bacteria hide deeper in the gums.
 In advanced cases, untreated gum disease leads to abscesses and generalized tooth loss.

 There are several factors we take into account before we make a gum disease diagnosis.
 The small collar of gum, or pocket, around each tooth is usually 2-3 millimeters deep, a space that is easily cleaned by floss or toothpicks.
-Dr. Peter Roukema and Dr. Kyle Henry or our hygiene team can measure and chart multiple areas using a small measuring device called a periodontal probe.
+Our hygiene team can measure and chart multiple areas using a small measuring device called a periodontal probe.
 If these measurements are more than 3 millimeters and bleed upon probing, then periodontal disease is present.